windingtheropes/learning/react/my-website/README.md

-# my app
+# my website
-this is my code following the react introduction tutorial.
+this is purely a test of my understanding of react, a simple demo website with some interactive features. this strengthened my learning from the tutorial (in my-app).
+Using props and state, pressing the button will re-render the page to update certain parts.

 # auto generated stuff